- Posts tagged organizing

 After: I started by moving the brooms to a basement closet where I installed hooks to hold them all.
 I purchased four clear plastic bins and labeled them with their new owners' names.

-The hanging shoe rack will be limited to slippers or other indoor shoes, and dog walking apparatus (leashes, bags, and paper towels for cleaning his feet after a walk).
-The shoe cleaning stuff (that was in the cardboard box on the top shelf) is now in it's own bin on the floor at the back of the closet.
+The shoe cleaning stuff (that was in the cardboard box on the top shelf) is now in it’s own bin on the floor at the back of the closet.
 The rest of the closet floor will be **strictly limited** to outdoor shoes.

 [Hard-assed mother anecdote: Alex tends to leave his shoes directly in front of the door upon entering, rather than taking the, oh, 6 seconds to put them in the closet.
 On at least two occasions in the summer, after warning him about this, he "lost the privilege" of using said shoes for 24 hours.
 He had to run in his "back-up" running shoes, poor boy.
 I may need to resort to this again as the effect seems to be wearing off.]